REJOINT

 Leader: F. Blanchard

-This group involves 1 senior scientist (F. Blanchard DR2 Inserm), 4 University/Hospital Professors (B. Le Goff PU-PH, C. Darrieutort PU-PH, J NIZARD, PUPH, A. Levesque PH),2 PhD students (M Brier, B de Maleprade), 1 research engineer (P. Humbert), 1 M2 student (C. Vialle)
+This group involves 1 senior scientist (F. Blanchard DR2 Inserm), 4 University/Hospital Professors (B. Le Goff PU-PH, C. Darrieutort PU-PH, J NIZARD, PU-PH, A. Levesque PH),2 PhD students (M Brier, B de Maleprade), 1 research engineer (P. Humbert), 1 M2 student (C. Vialle)

 Program 1.
 Therapeutic targets in synovitis (leaders: F. Blanchard and B. Le Goff)